 The results of the Epworth Sleepiness Scale alone will not determine whether or not you should be referred to see if you have OSA.
 If it’s suspected you might have OSA, you will usually be referred to a sleep clinic.

 If your GP is not concerned, but you still are, keep trying to get a definite diagnosis.
 Keep asking to be referred to your local sleep service.
 For support and advice, call our helpline on 0300 222 5800.

 Sleep clinics are specialist clinics that assess, diagnose and treat people with a range of sleep problems, including OSA.

-Once you’ve been referred, you’ll be assessed.
+Once you’ve been referred, you’ll be assessed at the clinic – either in person or virtually through a remote session.
 Clinics assess people in different ways.
-Some arrange for you to have an overnight sleep study at home before you visit, while others see you first before deciding if you need an overnight study.
+Some arrange for you to have an overnight sleep study at home before you visit, while others will talk with you first before deciding if you need an overnight study.

 Clinics have at least one consultant and other staff, such as nurses and technicians.
-They will assess if you have OSA by asking questions and examining you.
+They will assess if you have OSA by asking questions and examining you, for example by taking measurements of your height and weight.
 They will also ask you to complete a form about how sleepy you are – usually the Epworth Sleepiness Scale.
 They may also arrange a sleep study.

 Questions about your medical history

 This involves talking about your symptoms and quality of life.
-If you have a partner bring them with you, so they can report on what happens when you’re asleep.
+If you have a partner bring them with you, so they can explain what happens when you’re asleep.
 A good clinical history helps the doctor to reach a diagnosis.
 It may include questions about: